Elizabethan religious settlement: Catholic resistance

 In 1569, the Revolt of the Northern Earls attempted to overthrow England's Protestant regime.
 The rebellion was defeated, but it contributed to a perception that Catholicism was treason.
 This perception was seemingly confirmed when Elizabeth was excommunicated by Pope Pius V in February 1570.
 The papal bull Regnans in Excelsis released Elizabeth's Catholic subjects from any obligation to obey her.
 Subsequently, two Catholics, John Felton and John Story, were executed for treason.
-The discovery of the Ridolfi plot–a Catholic conspiracy to overthrow Elizabeth and place Mary, Queen of Scots on the throne–further alarmed the English government.
+The discovery of the Ridolfi plot—a Catholic conspiracy to overthrow Elizabeth and place Mary, Queen of Scots on the throne—further alarmed the English government.

 By 1574, Catholic recusants had organised an underground Catholic Church, distinct from the Church of England.
 However, it had two major weaknesses: membership loss as church papists conformed fully to the Church of England, and a shortage of priests.
 The latter problem was addressed by establishing seminaries to train and ordain English priests.
-In addition to the English College at Douai, a seminary was established at Rome, the Collegium Anglorum or English College, and two more were established in Spain in Valladolid and in Seville.
+In addition to the English College at Douai, a seminary was established at Rome, the Collegium Anglorum or English College, and two more were established in Spain at Valladolid and Seville.
 Between 1574 and 1603, 600 Catholic priests were sent to England.
 In 1580, the first Jesuit priests came to England.

 The Queen's excommunication and the arrival of the seminary priests brought a change in government policy toward recusants.
 Before 1574, most laymen were not made to take the Oath of Supremacy and the 12d fine for missing a service was poorly enforced.
 Afterwards, efforts to identify recusants and force them to conform increased.
 In 1581, a new law made it treason to be absolved from schism and reconciled with Rome and the fine for recusancy was increased to £20 per month (50 times an artisan's wage).
 Afterwards, executions of Catholic priests became more common, and in 1585, it became treason for a Catholic priest to enter the country, as well as for anyone to aid or shelter him.

 The persecution of 1581–1592 changed the nature of Catholicism in England.
-The seminary priests were dependent on the gentry families of southern England.
+The seminary priests were hidden mainly among the Catholic gentry families of southern England.
 As the older generation of recusant priests died out, Catholicism collapsed among the lower classes in the north, west and in Wales.
 Without priests, these social classes drifted into the Church of England and Catholicism was forgotten.
 By Elizabeth's death, Catholicism had become "the faith of a small sect", largely confined to gentry households.